What are glass stair panels?

 The process of installing a glass staircase is easier than what you may be led to believe.
 It’s crucial that the staircase is installed correctly, ensuring that it’s easy and safe to use in the future.
 Any mistakes during the installation process could lead to accidents, which of course, no one wants to encounter!

 To install a glass staircase panel, you should first remove the existing timber or metal balustrading and handrails.
 This allows you to dispose of the material that you no longer want in a safe and efficient way.
-Then we can start getting to work on installing your ideal glass staircase!
+Then we can start getting to work on installing your ideal glass staircase using top-of-the-range stair parts!

 The installation process will depend on your chosen design – for example, whether you’re going for a seamless look or supporting spindles.